Saturday, November 23, 2024

 Wednesday, April 17, 2024

-A (categorical) diagram for the Chain Rule
+A (categorical) diagram for the Chain Rule (more reasonably called the Composition Rule)

-The standard proof of the Chain Rule,
+The standard proof of the Chain Rule

 for the derivative $(\blue f \green g)'$ of the composition of two differentiable functions between three vector spaces: